January to March, 2022

 This report uses seasonally adjusted data in charts displaying data with a monthly frequency in the Overview section.

-Unadjusted data is used in charts and tables showing the changes for the current quarter compared with the same quarter for the previous year.
-Unadjusted data is also used to calculate annual averages, year-to-date averages and 2020 first quarter averages.
+Unadjusted data are used in charts and tables showing the changes for the current quarter compared with the same quarter for the previous year.
+Unadjusted data are also used to calculate annual averages, year-to-date averages and 2022 first quarter averages.

 Ontario’s labour market overview